rmello4d/TheSustainableDeveloper/mindlanguage.md

 Slowly, the brutal scene fades down and the savanna returns to the superficial calmness.

-Later we regroup at our campsite: One friend is missing.
+Later we regroup at our campsite, one friend is missing.

 Unfortunately, with no structured language and without words, no exact explanations are possible.
 Little can be said to the other 29 members about the savanna tragedy.

-Without a structured language we cannot say “Do you remember Jay ? the guy eaten by the lion 2 months ago ?”, “Yes!
+Also, in 2 months we cannot say “Do you remember Jay ? the guy eaten by the lion 2 months ago ?”, “Yes!
 Jay, I miss him, he was a good man”.

-Without language, even memory gets lost.

-Not having a structured language means basic instincts and emotions rule our life.
-If we could go back 4 billion years ago, we would be mostly a “here and now” creature.
+Without language, we were like a Lion, no past or future, a brain guided solely by instincts and emotions.
+If we could go back 4 billion years ago, we would be a “here and now” creature.

-After all, we were like a Lion, no past or future, a brain guided solely by instincts and emotions.

-I am exaggerating this story to folklore how language was important in our evolution.
-Of course, as you know there has been always some kind of communication around us: sounds, gestures, tools and cave paintings to help us understand nature or to show a past event.

-But mostly, without a structured language, we were animals pretty much as any other, no real big advantages dealing with jungle law.

-Yes, a structured language is fundamental and probably the most powerful tool in human history.
+Language is fundamental and probably one of the most powerful tools in human history.

 It changed us forever.

-If you can organically understand how a structured language gave us the jump from beasts to mankind, a whole new possibility to explore your mind would be possible because language became one of the key elements of your mind.

 ***